DMN - Decision Models

-To configure a DMN simulation you need to create a DMNSimConfiguration element:
+To configure a DMN simulation you must first create a DMNSimConfiguration element:

 - Open a Decision Requirements Diagram

-- Drag the DMNSimConfiguration element from the toolbox onto the diagram
+- Drag the 'Simulation Configuration' icon from the 'DMN Components' page of the toolbox onto the diagram

-- Double-click to open the DMN Simulation window.
+- Double-click to open the DMN Simulation window at the 'Simulate' tab

-All DMN elements in this Package (Decision, BusinessKnowledgeModel, InputData ItemDefinition) will be loaded to the Simulation window.
-The 'Target Decision' combo box will be filled with all the Decisions:
+All DMN elements in the selected Package (Decision, BusinessKnowledgeModel, InputData and ItemDefinition) will be loaded to the DMN Simulation window.
+The 'Target Decision' combo box will list all the Decisions.

-- Choose a target decision - the dependent InputDatas will be filled in the list
+- Choose a target Decision - the dependent InputData elements will be listed in the 'Element' column

-- Choose a defined dataset by clicking on the Dataset cell in the list
+- Set a defined dataset by clicking on the 'Value' drop-down arrow in the list

-For example, choose Dataset 'Income5000' for InputData 'Applicant data'; choose 'default' for InputData 'Requested product'.
+For example, we might choose the dataset 'Income5000' for the InputData element 'Applicant data', and choose 'default' for the InputData element 'Requested product'

 Simulate a DMN Model

-- When a Target Decision is specified, the 'Simulation' page will be filled with the decisions, in dependency order
+- When a Target Decision is specified, the 'Simulate' tab will list the Decisions, in dependency order

-- Click on the to evaluate all the decision values based on the values for Input Data
+- Click on the to evaluate all the decision values based on the values defined for the Input Data elements

 - Click on the DMN Expression window, which clearly shows the input value for the decision and output based on the input; the diagram containing the decision hierarchy will highlight the executed decisions and show the runtime results on a label to evaluate a single decision and watch the